ground-creative/fluidphp-user-auth-api-helper/README.md

 }
 ```

-2 - Create "user-auth-api.php" config file in app/config folder and copy the code from "user-auth-api.config.sample.php"
+2 - Create "user-auth-api.php" config file in app/config folder and copy the code from "user-auth-api.config.sample.php" (possibly use env.sample file)

 3 - Create "logger.php" file in app/config folder and copy the code from "logger.config.sample.php"

+4 - Configure database option in "db.php" file

-4 - Configure "auth.php" in app/config to add the api user model
+5 - Configure "auth.php" in app/config to add the api user model
 ```
 'model'	=>	'\helpers\UserAuthApi\models\Users',
 ```

-5- Move email-templates folder in app/views
+6- Move email-templates to the folder in app/views

 # Endpoints
 {}